Mustafa Reşid Pasha: Reforms

 Starting in 1846, during Reşid Pasha's first two terms as Grand Vizier, the Tanzimat Reforms were at their peak.
 He focused on creating liberal economic policies, again established commercial courts and laws based on French models, as well as finally abolished slavery and the slave trade within the Empire.
 Reşid also strove to improve the educational system.
 In 1846 he created the Meclis-i Maarif, a committee of education that was designed to reduce the ulema's influence on education, essentially creating a secular system of learning.
 In 1847, the Sublime Porte established several middle schools as well as a school for teachers in 1848.
 In 1852, he established an Academy for Sciences, Endjümen-i Daniş, which had been modeled on a French academy.
 Through this institution, Reşid Pasha hoped to conglomerate an extension of texts that could later be used when an Ottoman University would be created.
 He also sought the simplification of the Turkish language, which can be seen in his writings about the Academy for Sciences, in which he states, "…insistence is [hereby] placed on the drafting of scientific and technological books written in a simple style and fitted to the needs of popular intelligence so as to provide the means of widening and completing its instruction."
-In 1846, Reşid ordered for the establishment of an archival system in the Sublime Porte, called the Hazine-yi Ewraḳ.
+In 1846, Reşid ordered for the establishment of an archival system in the Sublime Porte, called the Hazine-yi Evrak.

-During his third stint as Grand Vizier which only lasted six months, again reformed the Meclis-I Vâlâ which he stripped of its powers regarding legislation.
-He create the Meclis-i Tanzimat, or the Council of Reforms, to take over that responsibility.
+During his third stint as Grand Vizier which only lasted six months, again reformed the Supreme Council which he stripped of its powers regarding legislation.
+He created the Meclis-i Âli-i Tanzimat, or the Supreme Council of Reorganization, to take over that responsibility.
 It was officially charged with discussing reforms that would lead to the prosperity of the state.

-Criticism of Islahat Firmani
+Criticism of Reform Edict

-The Islahat Firmani, also known as the Islâhat Hatt-ı Hümâyûnu or the Ottoman Reform Edict of 1856, was written in 1856 by Britain and France with very little consultation with Ottoman officials.
+The Imperial Reform Edict, also known as the Islâhat Hatt-ı Hümâyûnu or the Ottoman Reform Edict of 1856, was written in 1856 by Britain and France with very little consultation with Ottoman officials.
+Roderic Davison writes of it being "in many ways the magnum opus of Lord Stratford."
 Reşid Pasha, at the time was out of office, so he had no influence on the edict.
 However, with its proclamation, he immediately came out staunchly against the edict.
 He believed that it was a complete overstep of foreign governments against the sovereignty and principles of the Ottoman government.